eostermueller/javaPerformanceTroubleshooting/README.md

 5. Using the least amount of tooling/instrumentation (see the Scorecard below), identify the performance problem of the slower test.
 6. Post your results for that hole of golf to ```codegolf.stackexchange.com```.
 7. Upvote the solutions that best identify the performance problem __and__ have the fewest strokes (see Scorecard, below).

-## Motivations
-This is a crowd-sourced approach to easier and better performance troubleshooting.
-Performance problems are everywhere, so java technicians need access to easy-to-use diagnostic tools at every step of the SDLC.

 ## Scorecard